 Ticks are very common in Kamloops!
 Ticks are generally seen as long as the daytime temperature remains above 4°C, though they are most common from February to July.
-Ticks can carry a variety of diseases such as Lyme disease and blood borne diseases but those types of ticks are not common in the Kamloops area.
+Ticks can carry a variety of diseases such as Lyme disease and blood-borne diseases, but those types of ticks are not common in the Kamloops area.
 A condition known as tick paralysis is known to occur commonly in our area.
-In these cases, the dog will become paralysed starting with their hind end usually.
+In these cases, the dog will become paralyzed starting with their hind end usually.
 Paralysis resolves soon after the tick is removed though it is important that the tick is removed as soon as possible to prevent serious complications.
 Lice are also very common in Kamloops.
 They are usually very itchy, especially around the collar and ears.
 Please bring your pet to the vet if you think your pet has lice for confirmation and treatment.
-Fleas, however, are uncommon in Kamloops though they are often found in the surrounding areas such as Clearwater and Vancouve.
+Fleas, however, are uncommon in Kamloops though they are often found in the surrounding areas such as Clearwater and Vancouver.
 Prevention and/or treatment may be required if your pet travels to a high-risk area or if fleas are noted on your pet during an exam.

 How can I tell if my dog has fleas, lice or ticks?